 Black Algae

-Black algae, also known as black beard algae, is a type of red algae that thrives in high-phosphate environments.
-They more commonly appear in saltwater tanks and are usually signs that either your aquarium needs a water change or the tap contains too much phosphate.
+They more commonly appear in saltwater tanks and are signs that your aquarium needs a water change or the tap contains too much phosphate.

 Black beard algae are safe for fish.
 Most are happy to swim amongst it.
 However, if left unattended, they grow into a thick, bushy jungle and cover all aquarium surfaces.